The Windlestone Foundation

 Overview

-The Windlestone Foundation was registered as a Charitable Incorporated Organization (CIO) on 2 November 2022.
-Operating from the historic Windlestone Hall in County Durham, the foundation makes grant awards to organizations that advance education, develop economically disadvantaged communities, and promote urban and rural regeneration in areas of social and economic deprivation, particularly in County Durham.
+The Windlestone Foundation was registered as a Charitable Incorporated Organisation (CIO) in 2022.
+Operating from Windlestone Hall in County Durham, the foundation makes grant awards to organisations that advance education, develop economically disadvantaged communities, and promote urban and rural regeneration in areas of social and economic deprivation, particularly in County Durham.
 The foundation is particularly interested in rural regeneration, heritage regeneration, and associated community capacity building.
 With an annual income of £374,032 and expenditure of £378,225 in 2024, the foundation demonstrates active grant-making activity in its geographic area of benefit.

 Funding Priorities